drocheam/optrace/docs/source/usage/image.rst

    >>> img.N
    315

-Which is the nearest value in ``RImage.SIZES``.
+Which is the nearest value in :attr:`RImage.SIZES <optrace.tracer.r_image.RImage.SIZES>`.

-The ``limit`` parameter can also be changed afterwards, as internally the RImage holds the unfiltered version.
+The :python:`limit` parameter can also be changed afterwards, as internally the RImage holds the unfiltered version.
-However, after changing the member variable the image needs to be refiltered by the ``refilter`` function:
+However, after changing the member variable the image needs to be refiltered by the :meth:`refilter <optrace.tracer.r_image.RImage.refilter>` function:

 .. testcode::